 How to get baby back to breast

 - Skin-to-skin time—hold your baby next to the breast as a warm happy safe place to hang out without pressure to latch (the way a baby attaches to the breast).
 The fewer clothes between you the better.
 Take off any scratch mittens so your baby can use his hands and tune into his natural instincts.
 Relax in the bath together in low lighting with your baby between your breasts as if he had just been born, don’t worry if he latches or not.

 - Avoid using a bottle for some or all feeds—alternatives such as cup feeding, or finger feeding can encourage breastfeeding by helping to break a baby’s association with artificial teats.
 If you can’t drop bottles yet, try to make bottle feeding more like breastfeeding by following these tips to bottle feed a breastfed baby.
 Some mothers hide the bottle in a cloth and keep baby next to a naked breast during their feed.

-- Avoid using a dummy as it encourages a different suck to the one required for a good latch on the breast.
+- Avoid using a dummy or pacifier as it encourages a different suck to the one required for a good latch on the breast.
 Try using skin-to-skin and suckling at the breast as the comforter instead of artificial nipples.
 Using a sling around the house can give your baby easy access to the breast.

 - A sleepy baby may latch.
 When your baby is in a light sleep or not frantically hungry bring him skin-to-skin next to a full breast, he may latch.
 It can help if you can initiate the let down before he goes on to the breast so that there is an instant reward of milk.
 Or if he latches, you could try some gentle breast compressions to increase milk flow.
 This involves applying gentle pressure to your breast, being careful to keep your fingers far enough from your nipple so that you don’t disturb your baby’s latch.
 See What is Breast Compression? for further information.